A2P 10DLC

 • Website URL

-• Contact data for an authorized company representatives
+• Contact data for an authorized company representative

 2. SMS Traffic Use-case and Opt-in Processes